Effective Date Supersedes Jul 17, 2017 Issuing Authority Executive Vice President Responsible Officer Human Resources

 Unless otherwise provided by applicable law or CBA, or unless the recruitment is being handled by an external search firm, all applicants for employment openings covered under this Policy must apply through iCIMS, NYU’s Administrator and Staff Applicant Tracking System.
 As part of this process, the applicant will be required to complete an application form and attest to the accuracy of its contents.

 In addition, in accordance with applicable law, the applicant will be asked to voluntarily self-identify his or her race, ethnicity, gender, disability status, and veteran status through iCIMS.
 Submission of this information is voluntary and refusal to provide it will not subject the applicant to any adverse treatment.
-Responses will remain confidential within University Human Resources (HR), OEO, and Institutional Research, as applicable, and will be used only for purposes of the University’s affirmative action plan and to satisfy reporting requirements.
+Responses will remain confidential within University Human Resources (HR), OEO, and Institutional Research, as applicable, and will be used only for purposes of the University’s affirmative action planning and to satisfy reporting requirements.
 When reported in the aggregate, data will not identify any specific individuals.

 An HR recruiter and/or representative from the School or Unit should conduct an initial review of the pool of applications (including attached cover letters and resumes) to determine which of the applicants meet the minimum qualifications of the position.
 Where necessary and appropriate, the initial review also may include a phone screen to confirm whether the applicant meets the minimum qualifications of the position, as well as to establish a first impression, clarify an applicant's credentials, confirm salary expectations, determine the applicant’s availability, and allow the applicant to ask questions about the position.
+Inquiries made during phone screens should comply with the guidelines discussed in the Interview Process section, below.

 An HR recruiter and/or representative from the School or Unit may schedule interviews with selected candidates.
-For Bargaining Unit Positions, please refer to the applicable CBA for any specific provisions concerning interview for open positions.
+For Bargaining Unit Positions, please refer to the applicable CBA for any specific provisions concerning interviews for open positions.

 Interview questions should be job-related, without any reference to protected status (as that term is defined in the EEO statement above).
 Below are some examples of acceptable and unacceptable interview inquiries: